-Our time at the Nashville East / Lebanon KOA Journey was short.
-This was a quick one-night stopover for us.
-We camped here on our way to the Grand Canyon National Park.
-Allthough we only stayed for one night we had a pleasant time and would recommend this park to others.
+Our time at the Nashville East Lebanon KOA Journey was short.
+This was a quick one-night stopover for us as we traveled to the Grand Canyon National Park.
+Although we only stayed for one night we had a pleasant time and would recommend this park to others.

 When stopping at KOA campgrounds it is important to understand how the campgrounds are rated.
-The Nashville East / Lebanon campground is a KOA Journey park.
+The Nashville East Lebanon campground is a KOA Journey.
 These parks are often located near highways.
-Therefore, they are easily found after a long day on the road.
-In addition, they are a basic option, will simple amenities.
-This oftentimes makes them the perfect location for a one-night stopover.
+This makes them easily found after a long day on the road.
+This makes them the perfect location for a one-night stopover.
 You can learn more about the different KOAs on our KOA Campgrounds blog post

 From I-40 eastbound: Take exit 232A SR-109.
 Immediately get into the left lane and turn onto Safari Camp Road just after the on-ramp.
 The campground is two miles down the road.